jeduardobras/sy-epc-ccs-2024-113-ld-full-stack-coding-challenge/part-1/README.md

 ⚠️ Note:
    - This feature should only be available for logged in users.
    - Make sure to avoid data inconsistencies.
 E.g. if the same user opens the same puzzle in two browsers
       - performing different actions should not cause data inconsistencies or data loss from either of the browser instances.
+I.e. Browser A's progress should not be able to diverge from Browser B's progress.
       - performing an action should be valid in respect to the current puzzle progress, independent from which browser instance it was performed.
       - the timer should pause if the current user has no browser / tab open on this puzzle's playing view